‘Green Gravel’ initiative hopes to seed new kelp forests on Canada’s West Coast

 An initial seeding trial was conducted in front of the Bamfield Marine Sciences Centre in January, with support from BMSC staff.
 The results of the effort will become clear later this spring.
 And the stakes are high.

 “Kelp forests, if restored and expanded, have the potential to draw down huge amounts of greenhouse gases from the atmosphere.
-This project is paving the way for restoration at scale in the northeastern Pacific”, said Dr. Carlos Drews, Executive Vice-President for Conservation at Ocean Wise.
+This project is paving the way for restoration at scale in the northeastern Pacific”, said Dr. Carlos Drews, Executive Vice-President of Conservation at Ocean Wise.